SirWellington/alchemy-http/README.md

 Feature Requests are definitely welcomed! **Please drop a note in [Issues](https://github.com/SirWellington/alchemy-http/issues).**

 # Release Notes

+## 2.0
++ Significantly reduces footprint, making this library suitable for the Android platform.
++ Bugfixes and Improvements

 ## 1.3
 + Bugfixes and Improvements